 April month is known as National Pet First Aid Awareness Month.
 On this occasion, you must assemble a first aid kit for your pet.
 And if you already have a first-aid kit, you can make some necessary replacements or updates.
 It is good to be ready for every emergency.
 Like you have a first-aid kit for the humans in your home, it is wise to keep one for the canines in your life.

 It is best to put all the first-aid supplies in the kit.
-You can take it with you while travelling, camping, or hiking.
+You can take it with you while traveling, camping, or hiking.
 Of course, it is always best to seek professional veterinary treatment when your dog gets hurt.
 However, when you cannot get to a vet, you will be glad you have a pet first-aid kit.

 Here are a few essentials things you should always keep in the first-aid kit for your pet: